Benefit Changes in OBBBA (One Big Beautiful Bill Act)

 Telehealth Before Meeting a High Deductible Health Plan’s (HDHP) Deductible

-First-dollar teleheatlh coverage was reinstated and made permanent beginning with plan years after December 31, 2024.
-This common-sense benefit saw a lot of starts and stops, beginning with the CARES Act, and followed by temporary extensions (and some gaps in the law’s applicability) from CAA 2022 and CAA 2023.
+First-dollar telehealth coverage was reinstated and made permanent beginning with plan years after December 31, 2024.
+This common-sense benefit saw a lot of starts and stops, beginning with the CARES Act and followed by temporary extensions (and some gaps in the law’s applicability) from CAA 2022 and CAA 2023.
 The OBBBA now extends first-dollar telehealth and other remote coverage options to HDHPs, even if the cause of the telehealth visit is not preventive, without causing a loss of the ability of an employer or employee to contribute to a Health Savings Account (HSA).

 Kushner & Company is proud to have worked with a number of associations in pushing for this common-sense, permanent change.